TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-installorregister-azurebackupagent.md

 	cloudEnvironments="public"
 />

-# Windows Backup to Azure Backup/Install or register Azure Recovery Services Agent
+# Azure Recovery Services Agent installation or registration issues

 ## **Recommended steps**
 Try the recommended steps below to resolve commonly observed issues with installation or registration of the **Microsoft Azure Recovery Services Agent**